Used for the treatment against parasites, Trichodina & Costia as well as a general disinfectant for ponds and equipment.

 - Q. My pond has green water, can I use Kusuri Potassium Permanganate?

 - A. If the pond has any particulate organic material (green water), then much of the oxidation reaction will take place with the green water rather than the parasites or bacteria you are targeting.
 For this reason, a Kusuri Potassium Permanganate treatment will not be effective in green water.
+Ensure your UV filter bulb has been replaced after 12 months, as they loose effectiveness beyond 12 months.
+With a new UV bulb the water will clear within a matter of weeks.

-Can’t see you answer above? why not contact us here.
+Can’t see you answer above?
+Why not contact us here.

 Health And Safety